The National Gallery of Art calls on Biltmore during World War II

-Written By Leeann Donnelly
+Written By LeeAnn Donnelly

 It was a critical time in the nation’s capitol, and in 1941 during World War II, American leaders based there began to fear the possibility of an attack.
 An air raid on a major U.S. city seemed likely.
 German submarines had been sited along the Atlantic Coast from Maine to North Carolina, bringing the war uncomfortably close to the American shore.

 With that thought in mind, and with information from European sources about Hitler’s relentless efforts to seize and stockpile art—much of which was damaged or destroyed in the process—David Finley, the new director of the National Gallery of Art, contacted Biltmore to discuss the possibility of sending some of the nation’s most important art treasures there for safekeeping.

 Biltmore had opened to the public in 1930 as a means of promoting tourism in Asheville.
-Guests now walked by the Music Room, unaware that some of the world’s greatest artwork was secretly hidden on the other side of the wall.
-The priceless artwork remained under 24-hour armed guard in at Biltmore until the fall of 1944, well after the danger of bombings or invasion had ended.
+Guests walked by the Music Room, unaware that some of the world’s greatest artwork was secretly hidden on the other side of the wall.
+The priceless artwork remained under 24-hour armed guard at Biltmore until the fall of 1944, well after the danger of bombings or invasion had ended.

 Feature image: Gilbert Stuart’s George Washington (1795)—an iconic portrait of the nation’s first president—was safely stored in America’s Largest Home from 1942 to 1944.